Chart Color Schemes

 Mosman Park features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 63.8% of all households, including 31.3% couples with children, 24.5% couples without children, and 7.4% single parent families.
-Non-family households comprise the remaining 36.2%, with lone person households at 32.5% and group households making up 3.5%.
-The median household size is 2.4 people, smaller than the Greater Perth average of 2.6.
+Family households account for 63.8% of all households, including 31.3% couples with children, 24.5% couples without children, and 7.4% single parent families.
+Non-family households make up the remaining 36.2%, consisting of 32.5% lone person households and 3.5% group households.
+The median household size is 2.4 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households